leinonen/go-lisp/pkg/minimal/README.md

 # Minimal Lisp Kernel Implementation

-This package implements a minimal Lisp kernel following the clean architecture principles outlined in `future.md`.
+This package implements a minimal Lisp kernel.

 ## 1. ✅ Minimal Core Interpreter (Kernel)
 Built with a tiny, trusted set of primitive operations: